Ubuntu 20.04 System and Process Monitoring

-An important part of running and administering an Ubuntu system involves monitoring the overall system health in terms of memory, swap, storage and processor usage.
-This includes knowing how to inspect and manage both the system and user processes that are running in the background.
-This chapter will outline some of the tools and utilities that can be used to monitor both system resources and processes on an Ubuntu system.
+An essential part of running and administering an Ubuntu system involves monitoring the overall system health regarding memory, swap, storage, and processor usage.
+This includes knowing how to inspect and manage the system and user processes running in the background.
+This chapter will outline some tools and utilities that can be used to monitor system resources and processes on an Ubuntu system.

-Even when an Ubuntu system appears to be idle, many system processes will be running silently in the background to keep the operating system functioning.
-Each time you execute a command or launch an app, user processes are started which will run until the associated task is completed.
+Even when an Ubuntu system appears idle, many system processes will run silently in the background to keep the operating system functioning.
+For example, when you execute a command or launch an app, user processes are started, running until the associated task is completed.

 $ ps